genericlady/rpg/README.md

 parts of the code where simple good OO design would solve it.
 This is because you should only apply patterns when and where they make sense.
 Consider the implementation of this project to be forced and artificial.

+## Observer Pattern
+`Board` is being implemented with inspiration from the Observer Pattern.